From Kuthiraivaal (2022) to Merku Thodarchi Malai (2018), these are the best Tamil movies on Netflix as of June 21, 2022.

 Credits are in order to writers – Mysskin, Nalan Kumarasamy, Neelan K.Sekhar and Kumararaja.
 The best thing about this movie is its unpredictability and shock value.
 But then again, the twists weren’t created purely for shock value.
 There’s meaning and purpose behind them.
 The camerawork and cinematography are top-notch.
 So is the execution.
 The film takes simple everyday life stories and escalates them to an all-new level.

 The capacity for creativity and the potential for imagination required to pull off something like this is what separates Super Deluxe from the ordinary.
 The marks of a true and talented filmmaker are all over this one.

-The movie is full of moments that will make you smile but this does not undermine its serious tone.
+The movie is full of moments that will make you smile, but this does not undermine its serious tone.
 Neither does the serious tone weigh it down with serious subjects.
-The movie is a perfect harmony.
+The movie is in perfect harmony.

-Petta is a complete fan service that has no right to be as good as it actually is.
+Karthik Subbaraj’s Petta is a complete fan service that has no right to be as good as it actually is.
 The screen presence of the superstar is nothing to be scoffed at.
 He completely owns the show with his explosive style and classic Rajini swag.
 The filmmaker populates the narrative with entertaining references from Rajinikanth’s classic hits.

 The interconnected and complicated plotlines are an icing on the cake.
 The performances by the other actors are also quite amazing.
 The action is breathtaking.
 The stunt work is phenomenal and the quick action cuts are almost revolutionary.
 The emotional magnificence of the film is not as pronounced but it is not too bad either.